 a memory we’ll carry in our lungs.

-CHRISTEN NOEL KAUFMANN teaches and lives in Richmond, Indiana with her husband and two wild daughters.
+CHRISTEN NOEL KAUFFMAN teaches and lives in Richmond, Indiana with her husband and two wild daughters.
 Her work can be found or is forthcoming in Tupelo Quarterly, The McNeese Review, The Cincinnati Review, Willow Springs, Booth, and DIAGRAM, among others.